Édith Jéhanne

-Édith Jéhanne (9 February 1899 – 14 June 1949) (Note: Jéhanne's birth and death dates vary according to the sources.
-While André Siscot's Les gens de cinema lists 1899 and 1949, respectively, other sources gave 1902 as year of birth, and Jéhanne's regular director Raymond Bernard claimed that she died soon after finishing her last film in 1930.) was a French film actress of the silent and early sound era.
+Édith Jéhanne (born Édithe Jeanne Cosson, 9 February 1899 – 14 June 1949) (Note: Jéhanne's birth and death dates vary according to the sources.
+While André Siscot's Les gens de cinema lists 1899 and 1949, respectively, other sources gave 1902 as her year of birth.
+Jéhanne's regular director Raymond Bernard claimed that she died soon after finishing her last film in 1930.) was a French film actress of the silent and early sound era.